MARN-5895/Website/lectures/02_jupyterlab/README.md

     cd data-shell
     ls

 That's Nelle's directory tree.
-Nelle is a ficticious Marine Biology PhD student created by Software Carpentry to teach the Unix shell.
-Nelle's directory contains several subdirectories (creatures, data, moledules, north-pacific-gyre, writing) and a couple of files (notes.txt, pizza.cfg, solar.pdf).
+Nelle is a ficticious PhD student created by Software Carpentry to teach the Unix shell.
+Nelle's directory contains several subdirectories (creatures, data, molecules, north-pacific-gyre, writing) and a couple of files (notes.txt, pizza.cfg, solar.pdf).

 Let's see what's in `notes.txt`.
 We can do this with a few different commands.
 For example, `cat` (concatenate) will print all content of the file into the screen: